flutter/website/flutter-for-react-native/index.md

 ### How do I fetch data from API calls?

-React Native provides the Fetch API for networking — you make a fetch request and then receive the response to get the data.
+React Native provides the Fetch API for networking—you make a fetch request and then receive the response to get the data.

 <!-- skip -->